sitaramc/gitolite-doc/docs/cookbook.md

 5.  add, commit, and push the admin repo.

-[addtrig]: triggers#adding-your-own-scripts-to-a-trigger
+[addtrig]: triggers.md#adding-your-own-scripts-to-a-trigger
-[addtrigp]: triggers#adding-a-perl-module-as-a-trigger
+[addtrigp]: triggers.md#adding-a-perl-module-as-a-trigger

 # triggers

 ## adding your own triggers

-First, write your trigger code, using the documentation [here](triggers).
+First, write your trigger code, using the documentation [here](triggers.md).
 Note especially the sections "common arguments" and "trigger-specific arguments".
 Look in the shipped triggers for ideas.